Help support our friends in Israel in their time of need.

 Sturdy luggage is the best luggage.

-Be Aware and Respectful
+Be Aware and Respectful.

-There is a difference between being an tourist on vacation and a traveler on a journey.
+There is a difference between being an tourist on vacation and a pilgrim on a journey.
 Be mindful of your surroundings and respectful of the culture and presence of people around you.
-The Holy Land is a gathering place for people of the entire world and you never know what background or beliefs the person next to you holds, so conduct yourself and your conversations accordingly.
+The Land is a gathering place for people of the entire world and you never know what background or beliefs the person next to you holds, so conduct yourself and your conversations accordingly.

 Do I need to purchase travel insurance?